indigo-dc/oidc-agent/gitbook/oidc-gen.md

 # oidc-gen
 `oidc-gen` is used to generate new account configuration.
 These account configurations are needed and used by oidc-agent.
 They can be loaded with `oidc-add` into the agent.
-And then any applciation can request an access token for that account configuration.
+And then any application can request an access token for that account configuration.

 Account configurations are identified by a shortname.
 This shortname can be set